lzif/zevy-note/README.md

 - Capture notes in **text, audio, or image** formats.
 - Tag, organize, and search notes with **lightning-fast full-text search**.
 - Sync across devices with **secure cloud integration**.
+- **Offline-first support**: Access and edit your notes even without an internet connection.

 ### 🔒 **Secure Notes**